 "Ninād" is the "sound within" that denotes the origin of all Creation.

-We strive to evoke that same spirit of innovation in our Composition and Training services
+We strive to evoke that same spirit of innovation in our Composition, Training and Therapy services

 Music * Movement * Mind